National Garment Workers Federation: Organisation

 The central office of NGWF is situated in Dhaka.
 There are 11 branch offices in various garment industrial zones around Bangladesh, organising 87 registered factory unions and 1261 factory committees.
 NGWF claims to currently have 41,303 members in total, with 23,520 of those being women and 17,783 men.
 These elect the Central Executive Committee on a biannual basis.
-Of the 30 members of that committee, 15 are women, including the General Secretary, Vice President and Treasurer.
+Of the 30 members of that committee, 15 are women, including the general secretary, vice president and treasurer.

 History

 In 2002, the NGWF called for a country-wide strike in the Bangladeshi garment industry for September 1.
 Demands included workers and union rights and health and safety issues.

 Following the collapse of a garment factory in Dhaka in 2005, NGWF organised a protest against unsafe work environments in Dhaka, together with Jatiya Sramik Federation, Bangladesh Garment Sramik Federation and Bangladesh Jatiyatabadi Garments Workers Federation.
 NGWF again organised a rally in Dhaka following the 2012 garment factory fire in Dhaka, in which 125 workers lost their lives.
-They again called for more work place safety as well as compensation for the families of the deceased and the payment of medical bills.
+They again called for more work place safety, as well as compensation for the families of the deceased and the payment of medical bills.

-NGWF together with other unions organised the campaign that led to an increase of the minimum wage for garment workers to 3,000 taka (~€29,6/$35,49) in 2010.
+NGWF together with other unions, organised the campaign that led to an increase in the minimum wage for garment workers to 3,000 taka (~€29,6/$35,49) in 2010.
 The union at that time said this was still far from sufficient and continued to demand a living wage.
-Three years later, NGWF together with the Alternative Movement for Resources and Freedom Society conducted a survey that found the average monthly expenditure of working families was 4 times as high as the 2010 minimum wage.
+Three years later, NGWF, together with the Alternative Movement for Resources and Freedom Society, conducted a survey that found the average monthly expenditure of working families was 4 times as high as the 2010 minimum wage.